EV Mobility and Hotel 1000 Seattle sign an agreement to deploy electric vehicles as an amenity

-EV Mobility has deployed Model 3 Tesla's at Hotel 1000 Seattle, the hotel is managed by Evolution Hospitality.
-The agreement opens the door to expand at other hotels managed by Evolution Hospitality
+EV Mobility has deployed two Model 3 Teslas at Hotel 1000 Seattle.
+Lighthouse Investments and ESI Ventures with equity financing from a private equity fund advised by Kildare Partners, acquired the Hotel in June 2021, and the property is currently managed by Evolution Hospitality.

 LOS ANGELES, Nov.
-30, 2022 /PRNewswire/ -- EV Mobility, LLC., The leading all-electric vehicle car-sharing platform and Hotel 1000 Seattle, Located in the heart of Downtown Seattle announced today that they have signed an agreement to deploy EVs for hotel guests.
+30, 2022 /PRNewswire/ -- EV Mobility, LLC., the leading all-electric vehicle car-sharing platform and Hotel 1000 Seattle, announced today that they have signed an agreement to deploy electric vehicles (EVs) for hotel guests.

-The luxury boutique hotel is convenient to major attractions including the famous Pike Place Market, Space Needle, and the recently improved Seattle waterfront.
-A TripAdvisor Certificate of Excellence winner in 2020 and 2021.
-Smart, modern design in the 120 large guestrooms and suites are enhanced with luxe amenities, which now includes Tesla's on-demand at the property.
+Hotel 1000 is a gateway to an immersive Seattle experience and is ideally located next to major downtown attractions, including the iconic Pike Place Market, Space Needle, and the newly enhanced waterfront.
+Smart, modern design in the 120 large guest rooms and suites are enhanced with luxury amenities, which will now include two Model 3 Teslas on-demand at the property.

+"Having electric vehicles as a hotel amenity, through EV Mobility, adds value to our guest experience by providing an exhilarating method to explore Seattle in style during your stay, while embracing our commitment to operate more sustainably," said Michael Walzl, General Manager at Hotel 1000 Seattle.
+"We look forward to our relationship with EV Mobility."

-"We are excited to partner with Hotel 1000 Seattle.
-This is the first step in expanding throughout Evolution Managed hotels nationally, making a EVs a luxe amenity being offered to guests," said Ramy El-Batrawi, CEO of EV Mobility.
+Ramy El-Batrawi, CEO of EV Mobility added: "We are excited to partner with Hotel 1000 Seattle.
+This is the first step in expanding throughout Evolution Managed hotels nationally, making EVs a luxe amenity being offered to guests."

+Nicholas Colonna, President of Kildare US, added, "EV charging and vehicles provide both environmental and economic benefits.
+In terms of environmental benefits, by reducing the need for hotel guests to drive to the hotel with rental or other vehicles, guests can now have on demand use of an EV and reduce greenhouse gases and carbon footprint.
+This is an example of how Kildare integrates ESG criteria within its business and helps create sustainable performance on behalf of Kildare's investors."

 Evolution Hospitality creates unique lifestyle experiences and drives performance throughout its curated collection of independent, boutique, lifestyle, and soft brand hotels, as well as restaurants, bars, and lounges throughout North America.
 With an entrepreneurial mindset and revenue and sales-based focus, Evolution's in-house digital marketing agency, extraordinary culinary expertise, and a performance-driven culture combined with Aimbridge Hospitality's world-class management platform contributes to best-in-class management practices and value enhancement to owners.
 Evolution Hospitality is based in San Clemente, Calif.
 For more information, visit www.evolutionhospitality.com and connect on social at LinkedIn, Instagram and Facebook.

-EV Mobility is the leading all electric vehicle car-sharing platform, providing electric vehicles on-demand through an easy-to-use mobile app.
+EV Mobility is the leading all-electric vehicle car-sharing platform, providing electric vehicles on demand through an easy-to-use mobile app.
 EV Mobility offers EVs as an amenity for luxury hotels, multi-family apartments, and commercial buildings.
-Through the app, residents or guests access electric vehicles located in their building or hotel, while properties benefit from the added value they can now offer to residents or guests of a low-cost, zero emission electric vehicle on demand.
+Through the app, residents or guests access electric vehicles located in their building or hotel, while properties benefit from the added value they can now offer to residents or guests of a low-cost, zero-emission electric vehicle on demand.
 The all-electric car-sharing service began in Los Angeles in 2021 and is presently expanding across other cities.
-Evmobility.com

 For additional information please contact: